Mosquitofish

 Mosquitofish are small in comparison to many other freshwater fish, with females reaching a maximum length of 7 cm and males a maximum length of 4 cm.
 The female can be distinguished from the male by her larger size and a gravid spot at the posterior of her abdomen.
 The name "mosquitofish" was given because the fish eats mosquito larvae, and has been used more than any other fishes for the biological control of mosquitoes.
 Gambusia typically eat zooplankton, beetles, mayflies, caddisflies, mites, and other invertebrates; mosquito larvae make up only a small portion of their diet.

 Mosquitofish were introduced directly into ecosystems in many parts of the world as a biocontrol to lower mosquito populations which in turn negatively affected many other species in each distinct bioregion.
 Mosquitofish in Australia are classified as a noxious pest and may have exacerbated the mosquito problem in many areas by outcompeting native invertebrate predators of mosquito larvae.
 Several counties in California distribute mosquitofish at no charge to residents with human-made fish ponds and pools as part of their mosquito abatement programs.
 The fish are made available to residents only and are intended to be used solely on their own property, not introduced into natural habitat.
 On 24 February 2014, Chennai Corporation in India introduced western mosquitofish in 660 ponds to control the mosquito population in freshwater bodies.

 Fertilization is internal; the male secretes milt into the genital aperture of the female through his gonopodium.
 Within 16 to 28 days after mating, the female gives birth to about 60 young.
 The males reach sexual maturity within 43 to 62 days.
 The females, if born early in the reproductive season, reach sexual maturity within 21 to 28 days; females born later in the season reach sexual maturity the next season, in six to seven months.

 Description

 Mosquitofish are small and of a dull grey coloring, with a large abdomen, and have rounded dorsal and caudal fins and an upturned mouth.
 Sexual dimorphism is seen; mature females reach a maximum overall length of 7 cm, while males reach only 4 cm.
 Sexual dimorphism is also seen in the physiological structures of the body.
 The anal fins on adult females resemble the dorsal fins, while the anal fins of adult males are pointed.
 This pointed fin, referred to as a gonopodium, is used to deposit milt inside the female.
+The gonopodium of G. affinis has a smooth third ray (the anteriormost elongated ray), while that of G. holbrooki bears minute denticles.
 Adult female mosquitofish can be identified by a gravid spot they possess on the posterior of their abdomens.
-Other species considered similar to G. affinis include Poecilia latipinna, Poecilia reticulata, and Xiphophorus maculatus; they are commonly misidentified as mosquitofish.
+Other species considered similar to G. affinis include Poecilia reticulata, Poecilia latipinna, and Xiphophorus maculatus; they are commonly misidentified as mosquitofish.